 “Suburban Street” is a 1942 Section of Fine Arts mural entitled “Suburban Street” by Alan Tompkins.
 The size of the mural is 11’9″ x 5’2″ and the medium is oil on canvas.
 The work is installed in Indianapolis’s historic Broad… read more

-WPA-built Inland Naval Armory Becomes Charter High School by Glory-June Greiff “Featured in Art Deco in Indianapolis (Greiff 1980), the stunning WPA-built Naval Armory, the work of architect Ben H. Bacon, has graced the bank of the non-navigable White River since… read more
+The Works Progress Administration built the Inland Naval Armory, also know as the Heslar Naval Armory.
+According to historian Glory-June Greiff, “[…] the stunning WPA-built Naval Armory, the work of architect Ben H. Bacon, has graced the bank of the non-navigable White River since… read more

 Multiple New Deal agencies: the Works Progress Administration (W.P.A.) and the Public Works Administration (P.W.A.) contributed to the development of the Indiana State Fairgrounds.
 Projects included the Coliseum, WPA Barns, and a WPA Tunnel.